Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 2. Requirements for a food truck terminal: battery, 4G, robustness, compactness

-Not every mobile terminal is suitable for the harsh daily routine on the street.
+Not every mobile terminal is suitable for the tough daily routine on the street.
 Food truck operators and market vendors work under conditions that differ significantly from a retail store.
 The following four criteria are crucial.

 Battery life

-4G mobile network (SIM)
+4G mobile communications (SIM)

 Robustness